-Italy’s history and art: Italy has more than half of Europe's Unesco-protected monument (47).
+Italy’s history and art: Italy has more than half of Europe's Unesco-protected monuments (47).
 Art historians need Italian.
 According to UNESCO (the cultural and educational agency for the United Nations), over 60 percent of the entire world’s art treasures are found in Italy.

 2. Appreciate Italian cinema, opera, fashion and gastronomy